-[18.]
+[19.]
 Why is there a definition of CIRM-Funded Technology?

 Answer: In 2009, as CIRM began to fund later-stage research (pre-clinical and clinical), we recognized that CIRM was funding the creation of data to advance a potential stem cell therapy, rather than an "invention."
-The definition of CIRM-Funded Technology was intended to extend CIRM's IP regulations (Chapter 6) to the creation of pre-clinical data, Chemisty and Manufacturing Controls work, and clinical data.
+The definition of CIRM-Funded Technology was intended to extend the CIRM's IP Regulation to the creation of pre-clinical data, Chemisty and Manufacturing Controls work, and clinical data.

-[19.]
-Does CIRM require an Awardee to obtain prior CIRM approval of strategies to exploit CIRM Funded Inventions and CIRM-Funded Technology - whether by license, sale or other form of transfer?
+[20.]
+Does CIRM require an Awardee to obtain prior CIRM approval of strategies to exploit CIRM Funded Inventions and Target CIRM-Funded Technology - whether by license, sale or other form of transfer?

-Answer: No. While CIRM's regulations require an Awardee to take reasonable steps to develop, commercialize or otherwise bring to practical application CIRM-Funded Technologies and Inventions, the regulations neither grant CIRM an ownership interest in these discoveries nor require CIRM approval of an Awardee's decision whether or not to retain or transfer its interest in these discoveries.
+Answer: No. While the CIRM regulation requires an Awardee to take reasonable steps to develop, commercialize or otherwise bring to practical application CIRM-Funded Technologies and Inventions, the regulation neither grant CIRM an ownership interest in these discoveries nor require CIRM approval of an Awardee's decision whether or not to retain or transfer its interest in these discoveries.